Indian guru's festival on Delhi floodplain riles greens, worries police

 "Where will the sewage and the excrement go?
 All across the floodplains!" he said, adding that the waste left by visitors would endanger a nearby bird sanctuary.

-The National Green Tribunal on Wednesday ruled that the event could go ahead but fined Ravi Shankar's Art of Living Foundation 50 million rupees ($744,000).

-Prime Minister Narendra Modi, a yoga devotee like Ravi Shankar, was due to attend Friday's opening, but it is not clear whether he will do so after the event sparked such uproar - and not just among environmentalists.
+Prime Minister Narendra Modi, who like Ravi Shankar is a yoga devotee, was due to attend Friday's opening, but it is not clear whether he will do so after the event sparked such uproar - and not just among environmentalists.

-Delhi police have warned of "utter chaos" at the event unless safety lapses are tackled, the Indian Express said, citing a March 1 letter to the federal government saying the stage lacked a structural stability certificate.
+Delhi police have warned of "utter chaos" at the event unless safety lapses are addressed, the Indian Express reported on Wednesday, citing a March 1 letter to the federal government that says the stage lacks a structural stability certificate.

-Farmers who plough the banks of the river amid Delhi's urban sprawl also accused organisers of forcing them off the land.

-Ravi Shankar, who enjoys a cult following in India and abroad, has rejected the criticism, saying he should be rewarded for hosting the event beside one of India's most polluted rivers.
+Ravi Shankar, who enjoys a cult following in India and abroad, has rejected the criticism.
+He has said he should be rewarded for hosting the event alongside one of the country's most polluted rivers.

-Saraswati Akshama Nath, the lawyer for his organisation, said approvals, including safety certificates, had been given in December before construction began, and the structures would be removed after the three-day festival ends.
+His organisation's lawyer, Saraswati Akshama Nath, said necessary approvals including safety certificates were granted in December before construction began, and that the structures would be removed once the three-day festival ends.

-"Consent was given to us by all the authorities," she told Reuters.
+"Consent was given to us by all the authorities," she told Reuters outside the court on Tuesday.
 "We have only used eco-friendly material."

+The National Green Tribunal has recommended Ravi Shankar's Art of Living Foundation be fined 1.2 billion rupees (13 million pounds) to restore the land, and is expected to make its final ruling on Wednesday.